windkh/node-red-contrib-telegrambot/README.md

 See the example flow [**create poll**](examples/createpoll.json) in the examples folder.

 Use the event node 'Poll' for receiving the updated poll results.

+## Web App Data
+WebApps is a new feature described here: https://core.telegram.org/bots/webapps You need to run your web app using a public web server.
+The url of this web page can be used to communicate with the bot.
+Note that the communication must use the https protocol.

+See the example flow [**web app data**](examples/webappdata.json) in the examples folder.

 ## Advanced options when sending messages